|Fall, Spring & Summer Sessions||5–18||Zelazo Center for the Performing Arts, Room 230Bfirstname.lastname@example.org|

-The Pre-College Division Guitar Program at the University of Wisconsin-Milwaukee offers thorough and comprehensive guitar and music instruction for children and teens of all skill levels aged 5-18.
-The program, its lessons and performance opportunities, provide a solid foundation in classical guitar, equipping students with the basic skills required to be versatile in any style.
+The Suzuki & Pre-College Guitar Program offers comprehensive instruction for all skill levels with unique access to university resources and a close relationship with UWM’s highly regarded Guitar Program, including concerts and master classes with distinguished visiting artists.
+Lessons and performance opportunities provide a solid foundation in classical guitar while equipping students with the basic skills to be versatile in any style.

 Students learn through a combination of weekly individual lessons and group classes and periodic solo and ensemble recitals.
 Individual lessons are scheduled during the week.
-Group classes, held on Saturdays, are organized by level of playing, age, and sight-reading skills.
-Ensemble playing is a very signiﬁcant aspect of these classes, allowing students to learn important lifelong skills such as teamwork and cooperation.
+Saturday Group classes are organized by level of playing, age, and sight-reading skills.
+Ensemble playing is a significant aspect of these classes providing lifelong skills such as teamwork and cooperation.

 Students may enter the Suzuki Guitar program beginning at age 5.
 The Suzuki “Talent Education” method is based on the principle that all children can learn multiple skills in the same natural way that they learn to speak their native language.
 Just as children learn to speak before they read, Suzuki students learn to listen and produce sounds on their instruments before reading music.
 Reading music comes only after basic technical skills have been mastered.

 Suzuki students progress through a developmentally sequenced repertoire.
 Students maintain their repertoire through continuous review, just as children retain all the ﬁrst words in their language vocabulary.
 They do this by practicing and by listening to a variety of music daily, including recordings of their current repertoire.
 This process builds musicianship as well as memory, technique, aural skills, stamina, and confidence.